smcconaha/my-pseudocode/pseudocode.md

 ## INIT: Coffee Brewing Variables

-1. aeropress(brew chamber) = **aeroPress**
+1. Aeropress = **aeroPress**
+    - Entire brewing system composed of the following objects
-    - **Array** initially containing brew chamber
+        - Brew chamber = **brewChamber**
             - Hollow gray cylinder
-    - Has gold numbers from 1 (octagonal base) to 4 (top) used for coffee and water dosing
+            - Has gold numbers from ranging from 1 on the octagonal base to 4 on the round top that are used for coffee and water dosing
             - Filter cap with filter attach to this component
             - Contains the coffee and water during brewing process
             - Plunger is inserted when brewing is completed, this action forces coffee out
+            - *Properties*
+                - endOne = octagonal
+                - endTwo = round
+                - brewLevelOne = 1
+                - brewLevelTwo = 2
+                - brewLevelThree = 3
+                - brewLevelFour = 4
-2. Plunger = **aeroPlunger**
+        - Plunger = **plunger**
             - Gray cylinder with a black, rubber cup at the end
-    - Inserted into the brew chamber through the end opposite of the octagonal end -Inserted rubber cup side down
+            - Inserted into the brew chamber through the end opposite of the octagonal end
+            - Inserted rubber cup side down
             - Used to force the brewed coffee through the filter and into the cup
+            - *Properties*
+                - endOne = rubberCup
+                - endTwo = round
-3. Aeropress filter cap = **aeroFilterCap**
+        - Aeropress filter cap = **filterCap**
-    - **Array** initially containing filter cap
             - Houses the filter and attaches to the octagonal end of the brew chamber
             - Prevents coffee grounds from passing through to the cup
-4. Aeropress filter = **filter**
+        - Aeropress filter = **filter**
             - Small, white, paper disc used to filter out grounds
             - Placed inside of the filter and screwed into the brew chamber
 5. Coffee cup = **coffeeCup**
     - Instrument used to hold final coffee product
     - *Properties*